kevinhuy/panorama/README.md

     ```
     ansible-galaxy install PaloAltoNetworks.paloaltonetworks,v2.2.2 --force
     ```
 3. [xls_to_facts.py](https://raw.githubusercontent.com/mamullen13316/ansible_xls_to_facts/master/xls_to_facts.py) needs to be copied onto ansible/module/files/ as this module is not shipped with ansible.
-4. Due to the limitation of the current module to add a post rule, We will need to download one of the [old-modules](https://raw.githubusercontent.com/PaloAltoNetworks/ansible-pan/f7cf604ab3c9c6eb2cab8f4fcc1653cb67251cee/library/panos_security_rule.py)
-    This file needs to be placed in the libraries folder of the galaxy role.
-    Path to your galaxy role can be found by executing
-    ```
-    ansible-galaxy info PaloAltoNetworks.paloaltonetworks | grep path
-    ```
-    Navigate to the library folder and execute the below command
-    ```
-    wget --output-document=panos_security_rule_post.py https://raw.githubusercontent.com/PaloAltoNetworks/ansible-pan/f7cf604ab3c9c6eb2cab8f4fcc1653cb67251cee/library/panos_security_rule.py
-    ```

 # Files